solana-foundation/developer-content/docs/core/cpi/example1.md

 }
 ```

-The `cpi_context` variable specifies the programId (SystemProgram) and accounts
+The `cpi_context` variable specifies the program ID (System Program) and
-(sender and recipient) required by the transfer instruction.
+accounts (sender and recipient) required by the transfer instruction.

 ```rust
 let cpi_context = CpiContext::new(